airalab/robonomics-wiki/docs/global-administration.md

 translated: true
 ---

-This article will provide you to how to set up a new user to your Home Assistant.
+This article will show you how to set up a new user to your Home Assistant.

 ## Use DApp

-Now it's time to create a new user for your Home Assistant.
-People, who uses Home Assistant, shouldn't use `SUB_OWNER` or `SUB_CONTROLLER` accounts, because, as said [earlier](/docs/sub-activate/) they provide security.
-Also, you can't use user, which you created af first start of Home Assistant, because this user don't have account in Robonomics Parachain.
+Home Assistant users shouldn't take `SUB_OWNER` or `SUB_CONTROLLER` accounts, because, as said [earlier](/docs/sub-activate/) they provide security.
+Also, you can't take the  user, which you have created at first start of Home Assistant, because this user doesn't have account in Robonomics Parachain.

 Let's create an account, as we did in the previous [article](/docs/sub-activate/).
 Add this account to the subscription [here](https://dapp.robonomics.network/#/subscription/devices).
 Now there should be three addresses in the access list - `SUB_OWNER`, `SUB_CONTROLLER` and `user`.